Joao-Galvao18/projeto-dw/README.md

 ### Start the Node Server
 1. Navigate to the project folder.
-2. Check main.js line 22 and check if the localhost url is the one not commented
+2. Check main.js line 24 and make sure the server url is the one commented
 3. Start the backend: [node src/backend/server.js]
 4. The server will run at `http://localhost:8080`.